liferay/liferay-frontend-projects/CONTRIBUTING.md

 ## Pull requests & Github issues

--   All pull requests should be sent to the `develop` branch, as the `master` branch should always reflect the most recent release.
+-   All pull requests should be sent to the `9.x` branch, as the `master` branch should always reflect the most recent release.
--   Any merged changes will remain in the `develop` branch until the next scheduled release.
--   The only exception to this rule is for emergency hot fixes, in which case the pull request can be sent to the `master` branch.
 -   Aim to create one Pull Request per bug fix or feature, if possible, as this helps to generate a high-quality CHANGELOG.md file.
 We use [liferay-changelog-generator](https://github.com/liferay/liferay-npm-tools/tree/master/packages/liferay-changelog-generator) to produce changelogs automatically; it will base the changelog on the titles of the PRs merged for each release, so bear that in mind when writing PR titles.

 ## Tests